Azzarox/My-Todo-MERN-App/README.md

 To run the container: `docker run -dp 3000:3000`.

 This will run the container in detached mode with 3000 ports exposed.
 By default it looks for api working on http://localhost:3001.
 Which is the api container.

+### Docker-Compose
+There is [docker-compose.yml](./docker-compose.yml) file inside the root directory.
+However, before running the command, the environment variable inside the docker-compose.yml under the **api** service, should be changed to a **mongo connection string**.

+After that run the containers using `docker-compose up` or `docker-compose up -d` for detached mode.
+*The command should be run from where docker-compose.yml is located*.
+Also in order to work, the Dockerfiles for the *api* and *client* should be in their respective folders - **/api** and **/client**.